What is barotrauma a risk of during diving?

-It's important to understand how these connections unfold.
-While drowning, hypoxia, and even skin rashes can be associated with diving, they don't stem directly from the pressure changes that characterize barotrauma.
-Drowning is about water inhalation, hypoxia arises from inadequate oxygen (rather than pressure changes), and skin rashes are typically tied to allergies or irritants, not pressure-related incidents.
-That makes pneumothorax specifically linked to the risks posed by barotrauma a major concern during diving.
+The other options, while they may be associated with diving, do not result directly from the pressure changes that characterize barotrauma.
+Drowning is primarily related to water inhalation, hypoxia can occur due to inadequate oxygen rather than pressure change, and skin rashes are generally related to allergic reactions or other skin irritants rather than pressure-related injuries.
+Thus, pneumothorax is specifically linked to the risks posed by barotra

 Subscribe